jklmnop10/vegnos/donate.md

 ### Savings Account

-$400 would have gone to savings
+$400 would have gone to savings, which would have more than covered our annual and biennial expenses.

 **Gain:** None